aoijs/website/src/content/docs/functions/repeatMessage.md

 ---
 title: $repeatMessage
-description: $repeatMessage will repeat the given text for given amount of times.
+description: $repeatMessage will repeat the given text for a given amount of times.
 id: repeatMessage
 ---

-`$repeatMessage` will repeat the given text for given amount of times.
+`$repeatMessage` will repeat the given text for a given amount of times.

 ## Usage